 3.2.9 Deduction for travel expenses for home visits

 If you have to stay away from home because of work, you can claim a deduction for your travel expenses between your commuter accommodation and your home.
-The deduction is given for expenses that exceed NOK 22,350, up to a maximum of NOK 97,000 (applies to travels within the EEA area) minus the basic deduction.
-If you are travelling outside the EEA, the maximum amount is NOK 92,500 minus the basic deduction.
+The deduction is given for expenses that exceed NOK 22,700, up to a maximum of NOK 97,000 (applies to travels within and outside the EEA area) minus the basic deduction.

 Does this item concern me?